howtographql/howtographql/content/backend/graphql-node-typescript/8-authentication.md

 ### Connecting other resolvers

-If you remember, we initially added more new fields to our GraphQL schema, so let's implement the missing resolvers, based on the new capabilities that you have now.
+If you remember, you added more new fields to the GraphQL schema (such as `Link.postedBy`), so let's implement the missing resolvers!

 To make sure our server knows how to identify the creator of each `Link`, let's modify the resolver of `Mutation.post` to ensure that only authenticated users can use it, and also add the current autenticated user id to the object created on our database.